Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 Our web app renders three posts, which all manage their own `likesCount` state.

 ![A web app that has three sentences and three like buttons.
 The first sentence says "The number of likes is 1."
 The second sentence says "The number of likes is 8."
 The third sentence says "The number of likes is 4."](../assets/state-and-event-handling_updating-state_three-posts.png)
 _Fig.
-The web app with three different posts with three different counts of likes.
-The first post has 1 like, the second post has 8 likes, and the third post has 3 likes._
+Three different Posts with three different like counts that update independently_

 Here, we've clicked "like" on the first post once, the second post eight times, and the third post four times.